Crypt-Sam-02/FAIR-FILES-INTEGRITY-VERIFICATION-V2/README.md

 - UI more smooth
 - More Detailed Analysis
 - Upgraded Algorithm for 99% Accuracy in Detection and Hash Generation.
+- Site Integration with Supabase and Netlify
+- Echo Framework added for faster processing
 - Added Dark Mode Support